ewosborne/concur/README.md

 ```
 68 is apparently what `ping` uses to mean `cannot resolve host`.

-'  -j, --job-timeout' takes a string in time.Duration format.
+`job-timeout` takes a string in time.Duration format.
 It sets a per-job timeout; see the Handling Timeouts section for details.

 `-l, --log level` takes a single letter parameter, one of `[dwie]` - Debug, Warn, Infom, Error - and emits logs of that level or higher to stderr.
 It's very much a work in progress but right now looks like this: